mgechev/angularjs-style-guide/README.md

 #Introduction

-The goal of this style guide is to present a set of best practises and style guidlines for one AngularJS application.
+The goal of this style guide is to present a set of best practices and style guidelines for one AngularJS application.
 These best practices are collected from:

 0. AngularJS's source code